Skip to content

 Facts

-Alnilam is one of the four Orion stars used in celestial navigation, along with Rigel, Betelgeuse and Bellatrix, the stars that outline Orion’s hourglass shape together with Saiph, the constellation’s sixth brightest star.
-Navigational stars are selected both because they are very bright and because they are easy to identify.
-Many of them are either part of a prominent asterism or located near a recognizable pattern.
+Alnilam is one of the four Orion stars used in the field of celestial navigation, along with Rigel, Betelgeuse, and Bellatrix.
+These are the four brightest stars in Orion.
+They outline Orion’s hourglass figure with Saiph, the constellation’s sixth brightest star, and Orion’s Belt stars Alnitak and Mintaka.
+Navigational stars are some of the brightest and most identifiable stars in the sky.
+They were selected for use in celestial navigation both because they appear so bright and because they are either part of a recognizable star pattern or located near one.

 Name